YottaDB/YDBDoc/ProgGuide/ioproc.rst

 For an interactive process, $PRINCIPAL is the user's terminal.
 YottaDB ignores a CLOSE of the principal device.
 YottaDB does not permit a SET command to modify $PRINCIPAL.

 0 is an alternate for $PRINCIPAL (for example, USE 0).
 YottaDB recommends that application code use $PRINCIPAL.
-The environment variable gtm_principal can be used to set a string reported by YottaDB for $PRINCIPAL and which can be used in lieu of $PRINCIPAL for the USE command.
+The environment variable ydb_principal can be used to set a string reported by YottaDB for $PRINCIPAL and which can be used in lieu of $PRINCIPAL for the USE command.

 **$ZIO**